What you need to know about high blood pressure

 - Chronic kidney disease.
 Your kidneys play a role in keeping your blood pressure regulated.
 Diseased kidneys can’t perform this role well.

 - Smoking.
-This increases inflammation and inhibits the vascular system, veins and arteries.
+Tobacco use increases inflammation and inhibits the vascular system, veins and arteries.

 - Diabetes.
-High blood sugars can increase the inflammation in your arteries.
+High blood sugar can increase the inflammation in your arteries.

 - Obesity.
 Being overweight can cause stress on the blood vessels.